totalspectrum/spin2cpp/doc/spin.md

 ```
 Defines a new macro `FOO` with the value `hello`.
 Whenever the symbol `FOO` appears in the text, the preprocessor will substitute `hello`.

-Note that unlike the C preprocessor, this one cannot accept arguments.
+Note that unlike the C preprocessor, this one cannot accept arguments in macros.
 Only simple defines are permitted.

 If no value is given, e.g.
 ```